sachinsu/ollamaskernel/blog_article.md

 For the sake of this post, we can use Phi3 model, so run ```ollama run phi3```.
 This will download phi3 model, if not already, and once done, it will present a prompt.
 Using this prompt, one can start chatting with the model.

 ## Why SemanticKernel ?

+As such , Ollama can be integrated with from any application via REST API.
+Then why go for SemanticKernel SDK?
+It provides a simplified integration of AI capabilities into existing applications, lowering the barrier of entry for new developers and supporting the ability to fine-tune models.
+It supports multiple languages like C#, Python and Java.

+## Using Ollama

+Install Ollama by following instructions [here](https://github.com/ollama/ollama/blob/main/README.md#quickstart).Ollama exposes set of REST APIs, check Documentation [here](https://github.com/ollama/ollama/blob/main/docs/api.md).
+It provides range of functions like get response for Prompt, get Chat response. for Specific operations, it supports streaming and non-streaming response.
+First step is to download/pull  using ```ollama run phi3```.
+This will pull, if required, the model and set it up locally.
+In the end, it will show prompt where user can interact with model.

+## Integrating with SemanticKernel

+## Summary

+## Helpful Links